-"There was a farmer, had a dog, and Bingo was his name-oh."
+"There was a farmer, had a dog, and Bingo was his name-oh, B-I-N-G-O."

-I turned toward the voice and saw Marceline Kanimushimbi, who had been one of my few freshmen girls.
-She had forgotten most of her English but remembered that song.
+I turned toward the voice and saw the smiling face of Marceline Kanimushimbi, who had been one of my few freshman girls.
+She had forgotten most of her English, but she remembered that idiotic song.

 Marceline, 31, proudly told me that she had graduated.
 Now she was the mother of four and was married to another of my former students, Kamulombo Mutang, an economics teacher at the institute.
-Like others here, he hadn't been paid in months.
+Like other teachers here, he hadn't been paid in months.